pymupdf/PyMuPDF/docs/page.rst

 .. [#f5] The previous algorithm caused images to be **shrunk** to this intersection.
 Now the image can be anywhere on :attr:`Page.mediabox`, potentially being invisible or only partially visible if the cropbox (representing the visible page part) is smaller.

-.. [#f6] If you need to also see annotations or fields in the target page, you can try and convert the source PDF to another PDF using :meth:`Document.convert_to_pdf`.
+.. [#f6] If you need to also see annotations or fields in the target page, you can convert the source PDF using :meth:`Document.bake`.
 The underlying MuPDF function of that method will convert these objects to normal page content.
 Then use :meth:`Page.show_pdf_page` with the converted PDF page.

 .. [#f7] In PDF, an area enclosed by some lines or curves can have a property called "orientation".
 This is significant for switching on or off the fill color of that area when there exist multiple area overlaps - see discussion in method :meth:`Shape.finish` using the "non-zero winding number" rule.
 While orientation of curves, quads, triangles and other shapes enclosed by lines always was detectable, this has been impossible for "re" (rectangle) items in the past.
 Adding the orientation parameter now delivers the missing information.